 A well written function can be re-used in other parts of the program and in other programs.

-Functions allow large programs to be developed by teams (as is true for classes, which we will see soon).
+Functions allow large programs to be developed by teams.

 Declaring functions

 Before we can use a function, we need to declare it at the top of the file (before int main()).